The purpose of the PVD Media Guide is to provide local, national and

 the terminal.
 Some airlines or the FAA may delay arrivals or departures

 The Public Affairs Department does not provide details regarding a

 criminal investigation at the Airport.
 Media inquiries will be

 coordinated through public affairs and the RIAC Police Department.

-Requests to film at Green Airport or the state’s GA Airports should be
+Requests to film at Rhode Island T. F. Green International Airport or the state’s GA Airports should be

 made to the RIAC Public Affairs Office.
 Media interested in filming